 If the applicant marked "Yes" for Item 3.b. of the U.S. Department of Education Supplemental Information for the SF 424, the applicant must attach a human subjects "exempt research" or "nonexempt research" narrative to the U.S. Department of Education Supplemental Information for the SF-424 form.
-If you have multiple projects and need to provide more than one narrative, be sure to label each set of responses as to the project they address.
+If you have multiple projects, include information about each, labeling the responses as to the project they address.
+For applications that include multiple research projects this can be done in a single narrative or in more than one narrative as appropriate.